Special tilting modules for algebras with positive dominant dimension: Tilting modules as intermediate extensions

 \begin{proof} Since conditions (a) and (b) are vacuous for $m=0$ and $n=0$ respectively, we may assume $m,n\geq1$.
-We will also use the following straightforward observations, which hold for modules over an arbitrary algebra.
+We will also use the following straightforward observations, which hold in an arbitrary abelian category.
 Given an exact sequence